dianfajar/danaoira.github.io/_posts/2017-06-05-data-visualization-with-d3js-week-1.md

 I plan on finishing the bunny's face by drawing its nose and mouth by hand using SVG paths for the next class.

-### Miscellaneous

-Other interesting sites that were mentioned today:
+Other interesting sites that were mentioned today: [#d3brokeandmadeart](https://twitter.com/hashtag/d3brokeandmadeart) / [147 Colors](http://www.colors.commutercreative.com/)

-- [#d3brokeandmadeart](https://twitter.com/hashtag/d3brokeandmadeart) - A Twitter hashtag of D3 as art
-- [147 Colors](http://www.colors.commutercreative.com/) - An interactive website of 147 CSS common color names

 <a name="lesson2"></a>
 ## Lesson 2